linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

     SET NumericGrade = 95
     WHERE SSNumber = '222222222' AND CourseId = 'EEE101';

-### Retrieve Data From a Table
+### SQL Command to Retrieve Data From a Table

-The true power of relational database systems is in the ability to retrieve information in a multi-table schema, via the SQL `SELECT` command, and the ability to join tables via common keys.
-Although this introductory article does not examine the creation of keys and indexes utilizing those keys, it utilizes the `SSNumber` column of each table as a vehicle (key) to relate (or join) the tables to generate information.
-The following examples provide different use cases of using the SQL `SELECT` command from the CLI.
+The true power of relational database systems is in its ability to retrieve information in a multi-table schema, via the SQL `SELECT` command, and the ability to join tables via common keys.
+Although this introductory guide does not examine the creation of keys and indexes utilizing those keys, it utilizes the `SSNumber` column of each table as a vehicle (key) to relate (or join) the tables to generate information.
+The following examples provide different use cases of using the SQL `SELECT` command from the command line.

 **Example 1:** To fetch the list of all students in the school.